raggleton/condor-comforter/README.md

 - Run with a secondary dataset to do "2-file solution" (e.g. mixing RECO with RAW)

-- Run with a specified set of files
+- Run with a specified list of files

 - Specify additional input files needed for running (e.g. calibration files)

-- Easy monitoring of jobs using [`DAGstatus.py`](cmsRun/DAGstatus.py)
+- Easy monitoring of jobs using `DAGstatus`

 - Profile cmsRun jobs with valgrind or callgrind

+##haddaway

+Simple script to put `hadd` jobs onto HTCondor, splitting them up into smaller parallel groups.

 ##exampleDAG